rpocklin/angular-scroll-animate/README.md

 - `when-not-visible($el)`: [optional] function (executed in the controller scope) which is called when the element is moved out of view via scrolling.

 - `delay-percent="0.50"`: [optional] decimal value which represents how much of the element should be in the users viewport before triggering the bound callback.  `0.25` is set as a default, a lower value will make it more eager, a higher value will make it lazier.

 -  To ensure fast CSS3 transition rules are used for animations, I recommend either [velocity.js](http://julian.com/research/velocity/) or
-  [animate.css](https://daneden.github.io/animate.css/) which come with many pre-built CSS animation classes.
+  [animate.css](https://daneden.github.io/animate.css/) which come with many pre-built and tested CSS animation classes.

 - Default event bindings are on `scroll` `resize` and `orientationchange` of the document this directive is loaded in.